The Future of Retail Around Boston Is Better Than You Think

 The shopping complex is currently in the process of rebranding after the loss of Sears earlier this year, a trend that’s repeated itself all over the country as the big-box stores that dominated the retail landscape for the better part of the 20th century continue to shutter.
 One of the big retailers’ fatal errors was adapting too slowly to the digital age.
 But in truth, their demise had just as much to do with the shifting of expendable income from the many to the few.
 You’ve heard about income inequality, but it’s worth repeating that over the past decade, the top 20 percent of Americans’ income grew 1,425 percent more than the lowest 40 percent’s, which means more dollars are held by fewer people.
 According to a 2018 Deloitte study, much of the lowest 80’s income will be increasingly consumed by ballooning healthcare debt, education debt, and food costs.
 Not exactly a reliable customer base for giant stores with giant footprints that strive to offer a veneer of decent service and varied merchandise.
 Sears is one of many chains that tried to appeal to everyone and, in so doing, has ended up fighting off bankruptcy.

 Like so many other older shopping centers, Burlington Mall has had to figure out what to do with Sears’ enormous, empty husk of a building.
 Fortunately, there are precedents: Wherever you find concentrated wealth, from the ashes of big-box stores rise tony conversions.
 The former Sears in the Northshore Mall in Peabody may become an enormous Life Time Athletic club.
 In Santa Monica, California, a $60 million renovation will transform a shuttered Sears into high-end office spaces and an upscale food market.
 In secondary and tertiary markets, like the Susquehanna Valley Mall in central Pennsylvania, the Sears buildings are being converted into healthcare clinics.
-And at Burlington Mall, where a mixed-income hedge makes sense, the gutted Sears will become the permanent location for discount fast-fashion shop Primark above and a slew of smaller restaurants and retailers on the first floor.
+And at Burlington Mall, where a mixed-income hedge makes sense, the gutted Sears will become the permanent location for discount fast-fashion shop Primark above (where it first opened in 2016) and a slew of smaller restaurants and retailers on the first floor.
 “You need those experiential things to capture the customer and keep them at the property,” Simon Property Group vice president of development John Phipps told the Burlington Planning Board this summer.

 So, how’s Burlington Mall doing?
 On that rainy Sunday, Rachel and I start in Macy’s, then venture into the main mall with its two-story atrium.
 Other than Scandic, though, 2018 upscale-retail trends haven’t quite caught on here.
 At the moment, it’s all the usual suspects: Eddie Bauer (well stocked, friendly service); Lands’ End (vast, empty, and sad); and, finally, the thumping yet dark and mysterious stage set of Hollister (vibrant with teens who wonder why two olds are bringing down their shopping experience).
 I walk around holding a $20 T-shirt, then ditch it after seeing the dressing-room line.